-Hold tight for one of the biggest records of 2013...The new MK remix of Storm Queen’s ‘Look Right Through' is out now! read on
+Hold tight for one of the biggest records of 2014...'Dibby Dibby Sound' from DJ Fresh is available now! read on

 Expect to hear the tracks that defined a generation and some of the most influential moments in Dance culture.
 Catch an hour of Anthems on Ministry Of Sound Radio, every weekday at 10am and again from 2pm GMT, and across the weekend 3-4pm. read on